List of The Marvelous Misadventures of Flapjack episodes: Pilot and "Captain and ToeNeil"

+Flapjack and Bubbie meet K'nuckles.
+Flapjack proves that he is an adventurer by beating Eight-Armed Willy at arm wrestling.K'nuckles is cutting his toenails; Flapjack is collecting them to make a ship out of toenails.
+After Flapjack makes K'nuckles drink whale milk, his toenails grow again.

 Season 1 (2008–09)

-The first season of 20 episodes officially premiered with "Several Leagues Above the Sea/Eye Sea You" on June 5, 2008, and ended with "Tee Hee Tummy Tums" on July 23, 2009.
-The segment "That's a Wrap" aired as a sneak peek on May 26, 2008.
-"Candy Cruise Blues", and "My Guardian Angel is Killing Me!!/Dear Diary" were shown on Comcast On Demand several months before their actual air dates.
-This is the longest season of the show with each half-hour episode containing 2 11-minute segments.
+The first season of 20 episodes officially premiered with "Several Leagues Above the Sea" and "Eye Sea You" on June 5, 2008, and ended with "Tee Hee Tummy Tums" on July 23, 2009.
+The segment "That's a Wrap!" aired as a sneak peek on May 26, 2008.
+"Candy Cruise Blues", "My Guardian Angel Is Killing Me!!", and "Dear Diary" were shown on Comcast On Demand several months before their actual air dates.
+This is the longest season of the show with each half-hour episode containing two 11-minute segments.